 Hyundai stunned everyone when it unveiled its bizarre walking robo-car, the'Elevate.
 Do you remember her?
 A vehicle with four wheels mounted on as many articulated legs, with the ability to roll, climb, walk like a mammal (or a spider) on all possible terrains.

-We all thought it was a mere marketing operation, until Hyundai announced the creation of a new division, New Horizon Studios, focused on producing real Transformers vehicles.
-"Crossroads" between various sectors: robotics, aeronautics, automotive and AI.
+We all thought it was a mere marketing operation, until Hyundai announced the creation of a new division, New Horizon Studios, focused on the production of real Transformers vehicles.
+“Crossovers” between various sectors: robotics, aeronautics, automotive and AI.
 New Horizons today provided details on its next project.
-It is called TIGER, or "Transforming Intelligent Ground Excursion Robot", which takes advantage of the platform at the base of Elevate and re-proposes it for remote or autonomous missions.
+It is called TIGER, or “Transforming Intelligent Ground Excursion Robot”, which takes advantage of the Elevate platform and repurposes it for remote or autonomous missions.

 Transformers, but seriously

-TIGER adapts Elevate's frame for unmanned missions, with a lightweight, carbon composite construction designed to be 3D printed.
-The second of Hyundai's designed transformers keeps the four wheels on robotic “legs”, each offering six degrees of freedom of movement.
-It is a vehicle that has practically a hip, a knee and an ankle.
-A complete locomotion system, with a suite of sensors and an on-board computer to act as the "brain".
+TIGER adapts Elevate's chassis for unmanned missions, with a lightweight, carbon composite structure designed to be 3D printed.
+The second of the transformers designed by Hyundai maintains the four wheels on robotic "legs", each of which offers six degrees of freedom of movement.
+It's a vehicle that basically has a hip, a knee and an ankle.
+A complete locomotion system, with a suite of sensors and an on-board computer acting as the "brain".

-Instead of the cockpit, a platform that can accommodate different modules.
-This "thing with legs" can travel a load module, or a rescue module or a "torso" equipped with robotic arms.
+In place of the cockpit, a platform that can accommodate different modules.
+This "thing with legs" can travel with a cargo module, a rescue module or even a "bust" equipped with robotic arms.

 Tiger, self-propelled and scalable vehicles